The 30-Minute Home Declutter Reset Method

 The longer you hold an object, the more convincing it becomes—before you know it, you’re defending a frayed phone charger like it’s on trial and you're the lead defense attorney.

 Don’t let your stuff guilt-trip you into another year of storage.
+The moment you commit to the rule, you'll feel your momentum shift.
 Decide once and move on!
+Keep.
+Donate.
+Trash.
+Next.
+That's the whole game!

 ✨ Protect Your Focus and Momentum